-Although the pain may be unbearable, we encourage you to contact our Kansas City wrongful death lawyers as early as possible so we may initiate an investigation on behalf of you and your family.
+Although the pain may be unbearable, we encourage you to contact a Kansas City wrongful death attorney as early as possible so that we may initiate an investigation on behalf of you and your family.
 It is very important that the evidence is preserved before it is lost, altered, or destroyed.

 Our firm has years of experience handling these difficult and delicate cases.
 Their legal experience, combined with their medical knowledge, makes them highly effective at handling wrongful death lawsuits and protecting the rights of surviving family members.

-Contact us at (816) 253-8606 for a free consultation with a compassionate and knowledgeable attorney.
+Contact us at (816) 253-8606 for a free consultation with a compassionate and knowledgeable Kansas City wrongful death attorney.